athomasoriginal/com.betweentwoparens/src/pages/blog-posts/002-what-the-reagent-component.md

 cmp.prototype.constructor = cmp
 ```

-<aside class="blog-post__note">We are writing in JavaScript because I feel its easier to understand than the Reagent ClojureScript code as what we are discussing is JavaScript patterns translated into ClojureScript.</aside>
+<aside class="blog-content__note">We are writing in JavaScript because I feel its easier to understand than the Reagent ClojureScript code as what we are discussing is JavaScript patterns translated into ClojureScript.</aside>

 What we have above is Reagents take on the `pseudoclassical instantiation pattern` with a few minor tweaks: